Password Master Help

 4. Remove B.

-Undo system works differently for merging operation, see Undo for more information.
+The Undo system works differently for merging operations.
+See Undo for more information.

 Merge Entries

-Additional entries in a password item can be merged to be a single entry.
+Additional entries in a password item can be merged into a single entry.
 To merge additional entries, select the entries you want to merge, then right-click and choose Merge..., review the merged data, make changes if you want to, then click OK to confirm.

 The merged entry will replace the first selected entry, and all other entries will be deleted.
 Internally, it actually performs the following tasks:

-1. Update the first selected entry with decided string.
+1. Update the first selected entry with the decided string.

 2. Remove all other entries.